National Parks, Monuments, and Seashores, United States, Washington DC

 Ford’s Theatre: Where Lincoln’s Remarkable Legacy Lives On

-Ford’s Theatre is the scene of one of the most tragic events in American history; the assassination of Abraham Lincoln.
-This National Historic Site is composed of four parts: the Museum, the Theatre (where Lincoln was shot), the Petersen House (where Lincoln died), the museum, and the Aftermath Exhibits.
-These sites have exhibits that tell the story of Lincoln’s presidency, his assassination, and the legacy Lincoln left.
+Ford’s Theatre marks one of the most somber moments in American history—the assassination of President Abraham Lincoln.
+Today, this National Historic Site includes four key components: the Ford’s Theatre Museum, the historic theatre itself (where Lincoln was shot), the Petersen House (where he died), and the Aftermath Exhibits.
+Together, these sites tell a powerful story of Lincoln’s presidency, his tragic final night, and the lasting legacy he left behind.

-On Lincoln’s 123rd birthday, February 12, 1932, the building was transferred over to the National Park Service.
-The National Park Service has worked tirelessly to restore the theatre and create a memorial to the nation’s 16th president.
+On February 12, 1932—Lincoln’s 123rd birthday—the building was transferred to the National Park Service.
+Since then, the NPS has worked diligently to restore the theatre and preserve it as a memorial to the legacy of the nation’s 16th president.

 The Kids at Ford's Theater